HL7/US-Core-STU3/pages/_includes/us-core-condition-intro.md

 The following are example usage scenarios for the US Core-Condition profile:

--   Query for a Patient’s problems
+-   Record or query for a Patient’s problems
 -   Query for all patients who have had a specific condition,problem or finding